Iskandar-i Shaykhi: Biography

 After Kiya Afrasiyab's death, some of his supporters returned to Amul and took with them two of his grandsons and Iskandar.
 Together, they first escaped to Larijan, where they hoped to be allowed refuge with their relative Kiya Hasan Kiya Damandar.
 At first, their request was declined, but Kiya Hasan later changed his mind, and granted them the districts of Ghazak and Sinak.
-Their stay was shortlived; the income from these districts proved insufficient, and thus one of Kiya Afrasiyab's men, Nur al-Din, took the young princes, together with some of their supporters, to the city of Shiraz in Fars and then to Sabziwar in Khorasan.
+Their stay was short-lived; the income from these districts proved insufficient, and thus one of Kiya Afrasiyab's men, Nur al-Din, took the young princes, together with some of their supporters, to the city of Shiraz in Fars and then to Sabziwar in Khorasan.
 There they pledged their service to the Sarbadarid ruler Ali ibn Mu'ayyad (r.
 1362–1376, 1379–1386), who had rebelled against the Kartid ruler Ghiyath al-Din II (r.
 1370–1389), who was based in Herat.
 Two different accounts are given about Iskandar during this event.
 According to the contemporary historian Zahir al-Din Mar'ashi (d.
 1489), himself a member of the Mar'ashi family, he shifted his allegiance to Ghiyath al-Din II in 1374, because "treachery was in his nature."

 After Ali ibn Mu'ayyad was defeated and killed, Iskandar settled in Herat.
 There he was present when the Turco-Mongol ruler Timur (r.
 1370–1405) besieged it in 1381.
 He subsequently betrayed Ghiyath al-Din II and handed the city over to Timur.
 According to the account of the Persian historian Hafiz-i Abru (d.
 1430), it was the Kartids, and not Sarbadarids that Iskandar first joined.
 He was successful in the Kartid efforts against Ali ibn Mu'ayyad, and was as a result rewarded with the governorship of the city of Nishapur.
 In 1375, Iskandar betrayed Ghiyath al-Din II by joining an anti-Kartid rebellion supported by local dervishes and the Muzaffarid ruler in Shiraz, Shah Shoja Mozaffari (r.
 1358–1384).
 The rebellion failed, but Ghiyath al-Din II ultimately pardoned Iskandar, who remained in Herat until its capture by Timur.